Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Model and Analytical Properties

-Fig.~\ref{fig:G_ws} shows that the equal-risk contours are nearly vertical over a broad range of positive $z$ values ($z > 0$; equivalently, $x_d > \mu t$), indicating that the extinction probability is primarily governed by horizontal variation in $w$.
+Figure~\ref{fig:G_ws} shows that the equal-risk contours are nearly vertical over a broad range of positive $z$ values ($z > 0$; equivalently, $x_d > \mu t$), indicating that the extinction probability is primarily governed by horizontal variation in $w$.
 This confirms that the approximation $G(w, z) \simeq \Phi(-w)$ holds well in this region.
-In contrast, in the lower-right portion of the plotted domain ($z < 0$; equivalently, $x_d < \mu t$), the contours are oriented approximately along the line $z\approx -w$, indicating increased sensitivity to coordinated changes in both $w$ and $z$.
-This pattern aligns with the asymptotic structure derived in Appendix~\ref{appendix:asymptotics_G}, where both limiting expressions achieve relative accuracy of $O(|z|^{-2})$ (see the Remark there).
-Such second-order accuracy supports their use in the construction and interpretation of CIs.
-As evident in Fig.~\ref{fig:G_ws}, the equal-risk contours are steeper than the diagonal $w=-z$ throughout $w+z>0$, and their slopes approach $-1$ from below as $z\to-\infty$, consistent with the analytical result $\,\mathrm{d}z/\mathrm{d}w<-1$ on $w+z>0$ proved in Appendix~\ref{appendix:slope_G}.
+In contrast, for $z<0$ the contours lie close to the diagonal direction and are steeper than $w=-z$, with slopes approaching $-1$ as $z\to-\infty$, consistent with Appendices~\ref{appendix:asymptotics_G} and \ref{appendix:slope_G}.
+This pattern aligns with Appendix~\ref{appendix:asymptotics_G}: $G(w,z)\simeq\Phi(-w)$ for $z\gg0$ with relative error $O(1/z)$, whereas $G(w,z)\simeq \exp((z^2-w^2)/2)$ is exponentially accurate for $z\ll0$.
+These asymptotic accuracies support their use in the construction and interpretation of CIs.
+As evident in Figure~\ref{fig:G_ws}, the equal-risk contours are steeper than the diagonal $w=-z$ throughout $w+z>0$, and their slopes approach $-1$ from below as $z\to-\infty$, consistent with the analytical result $\,\mathrm{d}z/\mathrm{d}w<-1$ on $w+z>0$ proved in Appendix~\ref{appendix:slope_G}.